Academic faces Chinese lawsuit for exposing human rights abuses in Xinjiang

 Zenz does not really have to worry about the lawsuit if he stays out of China, said Donald Clarke, a law professor at George Washington University.
 But he may have to hire a lawyer if the Xinjiang companies try to seek overseas enforcement of a judgment against him.

-“He would have t o get a lawyer to make these arguments, which points up the real threat of lawsuits like this: their capacity to harass,” Clarke wrote on the China Collection blog.
+“He would have to get a lawyer to make these arguments, which points up the real threat of lawsuits like this: their capacity to harass,” Clarke wrote on the China Collection blog.

-Tianshan Web said the companies that filed the lawsuit were damaged by Zenz’s “rumors” of forced labor in the region, and demanded he apologize, restore their reputations and compensate for their losses.
-More companies and individuals may join the lawsuit, Tianshan Web said.
+Tianshannet said the companies that filed the lawsuit were damaged by Zenz’s “rumors” of forced labor in the region and demanded he apologize, restore their reputations and compensate for their losses.
+More companies and individuals may join the lawsuit, Tianshannet said.

 Zenz was among more than 50 contributors to a lengthy report laying out the argument for a designation of genocide, which was released Tuesday by the Newlines Institute, a Washington-based think tank.